 What is a BCI?

-According to the US Food and Drug Administration, an implanted BCI is a neuroprosthesis that interfaces with the central or peripheral nervous system to restore lost motor and/or sensory capabilities in patients with paralysis or amputation.
+An implanted BCI is a device that interfaces with the central nervous system to restore lost motor and/or sensory capabilities for people living with motor impairments (e.g., limb weakness, amputation, or speech impairments).

 Explore the Top 10